GentianGashi/Object-Oriented-Terminology/README.md

 Advantages to using **Polymorphism**:
 * Allows overloading: (allowing two methods to have the same name but different parameters types)
-* Allows the use of words and names to mean different different things in different contexts
+* Allows the use of words and names to mean different things in different contexts

 ## Inheritance
 Objects are often very similar.
 They share common logic.
 But they’re not entirely the same.